Click to enter complete search

 Ms Sally Rule, Principal, Mubarak Bin Mohammed School

-A key element in the design was the ‘Eco Courtyard’, a flexible space at the heart of the school partially covered in PV panels which offers natural light to the spaces overlooking the court.
+A central feature of the design is the ‘eco courtyard,’ a flexible space at the heart of the school, partially covered with PV panels, providing natural light to the surrounding areas.

-A stand-alone installation in the courtyard known as the ‘Eco-Tree’ is used as an external elevated science lab where students can learn about planting, harvesting and composting encouraging them to explore the practical benefits of growing plants and recycle them.
+Within the courtyard, the stand-alone ‘eco-tree’ installation serves as an elevated outdoor science lab, where students can learn about planting, harvesting and composting, encouraging them to explore the practical benefits of growing and recycling plants.

 Green vertical louvres controlling heat gain and daylight to library at Mubarak Bin Mohammed School in Abu Dhabi.